-- Subrecipient does not comply with the terms of the agreement; - A Subrecipient withdraws from the Program prior to completion of the project and/or fails to meet a National Objective; - A project does not meet the requirements specified in Section 2 above; - A Subrecipient is found to have used program funds for an ineligible activity or cost; - A Subrecipient receives assistance for the same purpose as the funded DR-Infrastructure Program project including but not limited to insurance settlement funds, FEMA assistance, nonprofit assistance; and - Funds are remaining after the project is completed, the expenditure deadline has passed, or the agreement has expired.
+- Subrecipient does not comply with the terms of the Agreement; - A Subrecipient withdraws from the Program prior to completion of the project and/or fails to meet a National Objective; - A project does not meet the Infrastructure Program requirements; - A Subrecipient is found to have used program funds for an ineligible activity or cost; - A Subrecipient receives assistance for the same purpose as the funded DR-Infrastructure Program project including but not limited to insurance settlement funds, FEMA assistance, nonprofit assistance; and - Funds are remaining after the project is completed, the expenditure deadline has passed, or the Agreement has expired.

 The method of recapturing funds and the timeframe for doing so are determined on an individual project basis.
 However, the recapture method and timeframe are consistent with 2 CFR part 200 and other applicable cost principles.
-Complete recapture provisions are included in the agreement with the Subrecipient and must also be included in any agreements between the Subrecipient.
+Complete recapture provisions are included in the Agreement with the Subrecipient and must also be included in any agreements between the Subrecipient.

-2.3.
+1.5.
 CDBG-DR and Cross-Cutting Federal Requirements